Attraction tickets | TicketLens

 tickets

-During summer (from April until the end of October) tickets for the Acropolis cost 15€ per adult and 10€ for children, students, and visitors over the age of 65.
+During summer (from April until the end of October) tickets for the Acropolis cost 15€ per adult and 10€ for reduced admission.
+From 1 November 2024, adult tickets will cost 20€ and reduced entry will remain 10€.
 During the winter months (November until the end of March) adult tickets cost 10€ and 5€ for reduced entry tickets.

 how to get there